itzsamr/Hexaware-Notes/Day03.md

     - Egs: AWS, Azure, GCP, IBM Cloud, Salesforce.
 - Renting is best than buying  because you don't have to maintain it.
 - Provides Disaster Management.
+- Types of Scaling:
+  - Horizontal  scaling: Adding more resources to the existing system.
+Eg: More RAM or CPU.
+  - Vertical scaling: Adding more PCs.
 - Auto Scaling.
+    - Pay  for what you use and only pay when your application.
     - Possibily of DDoS attacks:

 ### OS used in Cloud -> [ Linux ] -> (DevOps People will use.)